 I took the Postgraduate Diploma in Counselling from Edinburgh University, which involved training in the psychodynamic and person-centred approaches.
 Psychodynamic thinking explores how our past history affects us in the here-and-now and the person-centred approach honours the inner potential and wisdom within each of us.
-I integrate both into my practice.
-I have worked at Hope Park Counselling Centre and since 2011 I have been a volunteer at PF Counselling Agency in Morningside.
+I also have a Diploma in Relational Mindfulness from the Karuna Institute.
+I have worked at Hope Park Counselling Centre and was a volunteer practitioner at PF Counselling in Morningside for 10 years.

 I am an accredited member of the British Association for Counselling and Psychotherapy (BACP) and I abide by their code of ethics.
 I receive regular supervision and am fully insured for the work that I do.

 Postgraduate Diploma in Counselling (Distinction) - Edinburgh University

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 British Association for Counselling & Psychotherapy (BACP)